About Buhl

 The Buhl Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Tuscaloosa County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Buhl, Alabama residents are available through the local police department and authorized providers in Tuscaloosa County.
+Fingerprinting services for Buhl, Alabama residents are available through local police (where present) and authorized providers in Tuscaloosa County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Tuscaloosa County Sheriff's Office for scheduling and fees.

 To register to vote in Buhl, Alabama, residents can register online through the Alabama Secretary of State's website, by mail, or in person at the Tuscaloosa County elections office.
 Alabama requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Alabama Secretary of State's voter lookup tool.
 For local municipal elections in Buhl, contact the Tuscaloosa County Clerk's office for schedules and ballot information.

 Property records for Buhl, Alabama are maintained by the Tuscaloosa Revenue Commissioner's Office and the Tuscaloosa County Probate Judge's Office.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Tuscaloosa County, including parcels in Buhl.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Tuscaloosa County Probate Judge's Office maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Alabama counties provide online property record searches through their county websites.
-For in-person requests, visit the Tuscaloosa County offices at the county courthouse.
-The Tuscaloosa County Treasurer handles property tax payments and tax sale information.
+The Tuscaloosa County Revenue Commissioner handles property tax payments and tax sale information.

 Birth, death, and marriage records for Buhl, Alabama residents are available through both county and state offices.
 The Alabama Department of Public Health, Center for Health Statistics, located in Montgomery, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Alabama.
 Orders can be placed online, by mail, or in person.
 Locally, the Tuscaloosa County Clerk's office issues marriage licenses and maintains marriage records for Tuscaloosa County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.